LeaHohmann/NAPVMI_software/README.md

 **Display the summed image**

-**Take a single summed image while scanning the MB delay to integrate over the speed distribution in the incident beam**
+**Take a single summed image while scanning the MB delay to integrate over the speed distribution in the incident beam*
-Isn't this convoluted with kinetics?

 **Do a kinetic scan with a new image at each step of the delay generator scan, link delay value to frame (absolute top priority once hardware is working but not the first thing to do for the software**

 **Save the images in what format?**
+?
+What do we have to do to the image afterwards

 #Laser#